-In 2020, the Town also experienced an explosive infestation of Gypsy moths.
-These invasive species have been in the Town of Canandaigua for many years, with a similar infestation occurring in the late 1980s.
-Gypsy moths in their various forms can defoliate trees which may weaken or outright kill trees.
+In 2020 and 2021, the Finger Lakes region, including parts of the Town, experienced an explosive infestation of Gypsy moths.
+These invasive species are naturalized throughout the northeast and a similar infestation occurred in the late 1980s.
+Gypsy moth caterpillars can defoliate trees which may weaken or outright kill trees.
+In 2021, the Town contracted with an aerial sprayer to spray Bt over the uplands at Onanda Park to protect the trees from complete defoliation.